 Treatment using methadone was referred to as Methadone Maintenance Treatment.
 Many people being treated on methadone were maintained on this drug for years.
 While they were able to quit using heroin, they were also being maintained on an opiate that affected their outlook and health.
 Official documents provide reports of improved mental attitude but anecdotal reports vary from this position.

-In one representative interview, one man who spent several years on methadone as treatment for his heroin addiction stated that while be was on methadone, his health diminished, his self respect and confidence in creating the life he wanted also diminished.
+In one representative interview, one man who spent several years on methadone as treatment for his heroin addiction stated that while he was on methadone, his health diminished, his self-respect and confidence in creating the life he wanted also diminished.
 But until he got clean, he was barely aware of it because the methadone made him so numb.

 At Narconon centers around the world, those who thought they might have no other choice but to stay tethered to their dosage of methadone have found sobriety at last.
-In just a few months on the Narconon drug recovery program, each person has a chance to address the problems that led them to use opiates in the first place.
+On the Narconon drug recovery program, each person has a chance to address the problems that led them to use opiates in the first place.
 They are guided through the process of repairing the destruction to body, soul and relationships that drug addiction causes.
 At the end, they gain the life skills that will help keep them on the straight and narrow.

-To help someone you care about who may be suffering from a similar problem, contact Narconon International at 1-800-775-8750.
+To help someone you care about who may be suffering from a similar problem, contact Narconon International.